stevejay/react-roving-tabindex/README.md

 ### Publishing

+- `npm run build`
-- For beta versions: `npm publish --tag next`.
+- For beta versions, add or bump a `-rcX` suffix to the package.json version number and then run `npm publish --tag next`.
-- For releases: `npm publish`.
+- For releases, remove the `-rcX` suffix from the package.json version number and then run `npm publish`.